ONDC-Official/mock-server-utility/README.md

 ### How we can test

-- Import the postman-collection, This collection already has the payload set-up for the each end-point.
+- Import the postman-collection located at root folder, This collection already has the payload set-up for the each end-point.
 - Default this will run on port 5500, you can change this from ``` rsf/rsf.yaml```